Patient Safety Activities

 Watch the 2016 Building a Culture of Patient Safety Webcast

-A free, ABO-developed Patient Safety Module can be completed online in 2-3 hours and has been accredited for 3 AMA PRA Category 1 CME Credits™ through the American Academy of Ophthalmology.
-The ABO Patient Safety Module is designed to assess quality improvement knowledge, demonstrate valuable communication strategies, and promote team-based approaches to patient care.
-The educational module covers topics such as the cause and incidence of medical errors, the Plan-Do-Study-Act improvement cycle, and the Situation, Background, Assessment, Recommendation Technique (SBAR).
-The module was created by a committee of subject matter experts in ophthalmology, patient safety, and quality improvement, and was developed according to standards established by the American Board of Medical Specialties (ABMS).
-To register for and access the ABO Patient Safety Module, log into your MOC Status Page and scroll to the MOC Part 2 section.
+The ABO Patient Safety Activity is designed to assess quality improvement knowledge, demonstrate valuable communication strategies, and promote team-based approaches to patient care.
+The educational activity covers topics such as the cause and incidence of medical errors, the Plan-Do-Study-Act improvement cycle, and the Situation, Background, Assessment, Recommendation Technique (SBAR).
+The activity was created by a committee of subject matter experts in ophthalmology, patient safety, and quality improvement, and was developed according to standards established by the American Board of Medical Specialties (ABMS).
+To register for and access the ABO Patient Safety Activity, log in to your MOC Status Page.

 Other Patient Safety Pathways